The following video tutorial explains all the different file formats in Encord.

 Image sequences are collections of images that are grouped together into a single data unit, and annotated in the same way as videos.
 As a result, image sequences are able to make use of powerful machine learning features such as automated labeling.

 Only images with the same dimensions can be combined into an image sequence.
-If your upload includes images with varying dimensions, a separate image sequence is be created for each unique dimension.
+If your upload includes images with varying dimensions, a separate image sequence is created for each unique dimension.

 For faster uploads, use image groups instead of image sequences.
 Image groups bundle multiple images into a single data unit, while image sequences convert images into a video, which requires more processing power and time.